 Although the GK score is not considered in the final percentile, it does impact your admission to B-schools.
 Overall, GK section is allotted a score of 25 marks.
-While there are no sectional time limits for part 1 of the exam, you are required to submit part 2 (GK section) within 15 minutes.
+You are required to submit part 2 (GK section + Essay) within 25 minutes.
 So, you must prepare well and plan wisely in order to score high in the section.

 Table 1 gives you an analysis of the XAT GK sections from the past few years on the basis of weightage given to questions from static and current GK.
 As you can see, there is no discernible pattern that emerges from this analysis.
 Hence, we recommend that you prepare in a balanced way, spending adequate time and energy on both current and static GK.

 As shown above, XAT is quite unpredictable in terms of weightage given to static and current GK.
 So, it is necessary to focus equally on both parts of GK.
 Besides, in the recent years, the section has become more and more challenging.

 Table 2 gives an area-wise analysis of the GK sections of XAT from year 2016 onwards.

 *Miscellaneous includes questions from Books, History, Art & Culture, Climate Change, and Current Events related to the same.
 Also, note that there were 18 questions of National Events (static & current) in XAT 2020, 14 in XAT 2021, and 17 in XAT 2022.
 So, you must pay special attention to national events, their dates, and significance.